 During this important lobby day, attendees were focused on asking for immediate relief through the FY2018 Appropriations process and long term relief through passage of both H.S.
 2004 and S. 792, the Save our Small and Seasonal Businesses Act of 2017 introduced by Sen. Tom Tillis (R-NC).
 Below is a summary of the relief each bill would provide:

 S. 792, Save our Small and Seasonal Businesses Act of 2017, Sen. Tillis (R-NC)

 - This bipartisan legislation would streamline the program to eliminate ambiguities and establish clear parameters for employers hiring H-2B workers, require increased coordination between federal agencies, and bring transparency to the program operations for greater efficiency while ensuring American workers are not displaced.

-- Provide H-2B cap relief by exempting well vetted H-2B workers who worked in the program of one the previous three years.
+- Provide H-2B cap relief by exempting well vetted H-2B workers who worked in the program for one of the previous three years.

 H.R.
 2004, Strengthen Employment and Seasonal Opportunities Now (SEASON) Act, Rep. Chabot (R-OH)

-- Would provide H-2B cap relief by exempting well vetted H-2B workers who worked in the program of one the previous three years.
+- Would provide H-2B cap relief by exempting well vetted H-2B workers who worked in the program for one of the previous three years.

 - Provides H-2B cap relief by exempting well vetted H-2B workers who worked in the program during the previous fiscal year.